Panky-codes/panky-codes.github.io/_posts/2020-03-22-Templates.md

 So I should somehow instruct my compiler to use overload #4 if and only if the last two parameters qualifies as`LegacyInputIterator`.
 ## Using std::enable_if
 Initially I didn't know how to go about giving constraints for the template parameters.
-Like everyone else, I posted this question on stackoverflow.
+Like most people, I posted this question on stackoverflow.
 My question was marked as **duplicate** within few minutes.
 Mod commented saying look at the concept called `SFINAE` (Substitution failure is not an error) and `enable_if`.

 The idea of `enable_if`, as the name suggests, it **enables** the generic code **if** it meets certain conditions.
 I need to constrain my template parameters for type `InputIt` to qualify as `LegacyInputIterator`.